Amaaanshaikh/Amaaanshaikh/README.md

 I have just started learning python, here is what I do, Starting with comments,
-Adding notes in you program is known as comments, and they start with symbol #
+Adding notes in the program is known as comments, and they start with symbol #
 # to compute the percentage of the hour that has elapsed
 # percentage = (minute*100)/60
 # print(percentage)